sudo systemctl stop nginx

 Setting up a Domain Name for NextCloud with Nginx

-For NextCloud, you also need to add your domain name to your NextCloud’s trusted domain list, in addition to configuring it in your Nginx configuration file.
+For NextCloud, you also need to add your domain name to your NextCloud’s trusted domain list.
+This is in addition to configuring it in your Nginx configuration file.

 First open the NextCloud configuration file: